 Engineering Connection: Engineers design ways for people to use resources more efficiently, including water.
 They design systems for drinking water and wastewater and help communities get, treat, and dispose of used water.
 Civil and environmental engineers decide on which water source we should use and then design the pipes and canals to get the water to our homes.
 Environmental and chemical engineers design the treatment plants to make sure water is safe to drink.
 Engineers are also concerned about better using existing water to make sure we have enough water for future generations (water conservation).
 To help households use less water, engineers have come up with solutions such as low-flow fixtures.
 Engineers also investigate ways to improve the water efficiency in homes, such as using treated graywater to flush toilets.
 They design the treatment systems to remove contaminants in graywater so it is safe for public use.

-- Computer Smarts
+- Computer Experts

 Step-by-Step, learn how to navigate the Internet safely.
 Bookmark your favorite websites.
 Discover the Girl Scout links to fun and games.
 Finally, talk to someone who uses a computer for work.

 By paying careful attention during experiments, scientists learn new things—even if they’ve done the test before.
 That means you don’t have to grow up to be a scientist.
 You’re a scientist every time you do an experiment!
 In this badge, find out where science has been hiding in your own home.

 Journey Target: This activity would help the Girl Scouts earn their INVESTIGATE award, which feeds into the Investigating Building Session 4.

 - CU Girls in Engineering: The Air We Breathe

 Journey Target: This activity will help the Girl Scouts earn their AWARE award, which feeds into Get AWARE Session 4.